 A custom service area comprised of the ZIP codes you select.

-A channel where the medium for distributing the marketing message is the placement of ads on the results page of a Web search engine based on the specific words searched for by users.
+A marketing channel where the distribution method for the marketing message is the placement of ads on the results page of a web search engine based on the specific words searched for by users.
 Your health system pays to have an ad display based on specific words for which users might search and also for any resulting click-throughs.
 Healthgrades currently supports full data ingestion from third party vendor Google AdWords.

 Patient Engagement Resources